Molecule-Cloud/requirement-analysis/README.md

 ## Types of Requirements

 ### Functional Requirements
-* Funtional Requirements are product features that developers are required to implement to achieve their goals **Examples**
+Functional Requirements are product features that developers are required to implement to achieve their goals \n **Examples**
 * **Manager's Portal**: The hotel managers must have a separate portal from where they can manage their hotel's related information, access data and update it.
 * **User Registration**: New Users should be able to create an account susscessfully.